 Companies like Amazon has kept the bar really high in the department of customer satisfaction.
 There are even stories that narrate how Amazon CEO Jeff Bezos would keep one chair empty during conferences to represent the customer.
 When successful companies go this extent to fulfill customer expectations, you really can’t ignore this aspect.

 You need to set the speed of delivery of your products, taking into account the needs of your customers too.
 Most cases, you can assume the majority of customers would prefer a standard, inexpensive shipping option.
 But there will be always a set of customers who are doing some last minute shopping and expecting faster delivery options.
 What you offer for such customers might be the differentiating factor of your store when it comes to customer experience.

-It can be some urgent shopping of some household essentials, or even clothes for an event they have decided to attend the last minute.
+It can be some urgent shopping for some household essentials or even clothes for an event they have decided to attend the last minute.
 Whatever be the reason, these are customers who are offering you a chance to save their day.
-And, in most of such scenarios the customers won’t even be worrying about the shipping charges.
+And, in most of such scenarios, the customers won’t even be worrying about the shipping charges.
 So, you can easily pass on the additional costs for shipping to the customer.
 If you are able to manage such situations positively, these customers would remember it and would come back.

 Capability to handle special requirements

 There are many WooCommerce store owners who are selling products that require special handling while in transit.
 For example, medicines, perishable food items, antiques, etc need to be treated differently.
 Your customers need to be informed about the preparations you have made to ensure the safe delivery of such products.